sfra/jquery.gallery.plugin/README.md

     $('div#scene').gal(options);

 });

 ```

-where options is js object containing the field nrOfImgs which indicates
+where options is an object containing the field nrOfImgs which indicates
 the number of images and imagesDir - path to the images.